-The coastal waters of Louisiana play host to thousands of commercial fishing boats, ships, barges, oil rigs and jack-up boats.
-With multiple port cities, Louisiana workers fill hundreds of thousands of offshore jobs.
+The coastal waters of Louisiana play host to thousands of commercial fishing boats, ships, barges, oil rigs, and jack-up boats.
+Because of multiple port cities, Louisiana workers fill up hundreds of thousands of offshore job vacancies.

 The offshore industry is unique.
-Offshore workers are in an extremely hazardous environment, doing dangerous work.
+Offshore workers work in an extremely hazardous environment, doing dangerous work.

-Professional medical treatment from doctors and hospitals are unavailable.
-Trained first responders can only provide so much assistance.
-Coast Guard response or helicopter evacuation is likely the best case scenario, but still not a quick response.
+Professional medical treatment from doctors and hospitals is unavailable.
+Trained first responders can only provide the needed assistance.
+Coast Guard response or helicopter evacuation is probably the best case scenario; unfortunately, it’s not efficient.

-The fatality rate in the offshore oil and gas industry is 7x higher than any other industry in the United States.
-As the official most dangerous industry in the country, it’s not surprising when offshore oil and gas workers suffer from life changing injuries.
-Accidents inevitably accompany offshore work.
+The fatality rate in the offshore oil and gas industry is 7 times higher than any other industry in the United States.
+As the offshore industry is officially the most dangerous industry in the country, it’s not surprising that offshore oil and gas workers suffer from life-changing injuries.
+Accidents inevitably accompany offshore work..

-The cause, scale, and severity of accidents can vary.
-Equipment failure, human error, and environmental/weather conditions are the main cause of most offshore accidents.
-Exposure to caustic chemicals, pressurized equipment, and flammable/explosive substances are part of the every day offshore environment.
+The cause, scale, and severity of the accidents may vary.
+Equipment failure, human error, and environmental/weather conditions are some of the main causes of offshore accidents.
+Exposure to caustic chemicals, pressurized equipment, and flammable/explosive substances comprise the everyday offshore environment.

-Offshore rig workers are on shift working for 12 hours a day, with seven, fourteen, twenty-eight day long hitches.
+Offshore rig workers work for 12 hours a day, with seven, fourteen, and even twenty eight-day-long schedules.
 They eat, sleep, work, and live in danger.

 Call our New Orleans, Louisiana office today for a FREE review of your personal injury case.
 We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.

 Don’t Delay!
 You may have a valid claim!
 Let us help you get your compensation before the statute of limitations expires!